Privacy Virtual Cards

 2. Get in touch with the bank immediately—Call or visit the bank to let them know about the fraudulent activity.
 Most of them offer 24/7 customer support.

-3. Cancel the debit card and request a new oneCanceling the card allows you to prevent further transactions.
+3. Cancel the debit card and request a new oneCanceling the card allows you to prevent further unauthorized transactions.

 4. Stay on the lookout—Keep tracking your account activity.
 Inspect any messages you may receive, as the fraudster may have accessed your contact information and might attempt to extract more, such as the new card number.